johnhuang-cn/jpserve/README.md

     ```
 - Sample code
   ```
-  // init the PyServeContext, it will make a connection to PyServe PyServeContext.init("localhost", 8888);
+  // init the PyServeContext, it will make a connection to JPServe PyServeContext.init("localhost", 8888);

   // prepare the script, and assign the return value to _result_